 Practice Self Care

 Taking time each day to treat yourself kindly and nurture your emotional well-being is an important part of reconnecting with your emotions.
+Be sure to do something that you enjoy, or used to enjoy doing.
+At the moment, you may not experience feelings of joy or contentment, but in time, participating in activities you love can help you begin to feel again.

 Physical activity can help release tension in the body and reduce stress levels, which can lead to improved emotional regulation.
+Yoga, cardio, and even going for a light swim are excellent ways to get moving.

 Eat a Balanced Diet